Package 'TDLM'

 maxiter

-an integer indicating the maximal number of iterations for adjusting the Doubly Constrained Model (see Details).
+An integer indicating the maximal number of iterations for adjusting the Doubly Constrained Model (see Details).

 mindiff

-a numeric strictly positive value indicating the stopping criterion for adjusting the Doubly Constrained Model (see Details).
+A numeric strictly positive value indicating the stopping criterion for adjusting the Doubly Constrained Model (see Details).

 write_proba